New York

 Moving on to the Bronx, it was originally settled by the Dutch as well, but it was in the late 19th century that it experienced significant urbanization.
 The construction of the Bronx Zoo and the New York Botanical Garden further enhanced its appeal as a residential area.
 Known for its diverse neighborhoods, the Bronx has played a pivotal role in the development of hip-hop culture and is home to the iconic Yankee Stadium.

-See also Is Pepper Spray Illegal In New York
+See also What Are Boroughs In New York